 Maybe you started your own salon because you always wanted to be a small business owner, or maybe you fell in love with working in a salon and wanted to take your earning potential to a new level and establish yourself as a leader.
 Whatever reason you had for getting in the salon business, you obviously want your enterprise to be successful.
 But, what exactly does a successful salon look like?

 Whether your salon is struggling and you haven’t reached all of those goals yet, or you are doing well and just want to ensure that you will continue to be prosperous in the future, there’s one magic word that will help guarantee all of these signs of success and more: growth.
 When your salon and your clientele base can keep growing, you will be able to keep doing and earning more.
-This is why we’ve put together the ultimate guide to growing your salon business to help your business succeed.
+This is why we’ve put together this ultimate guide on how to make your salon business grow, to help you succeed.

-In the majority of this guide, we will share some practical, hands-on tips that you can implement to help your salon business succeed.
+In the majority of this guide, we will share some practical, hands-on tips on how to run a successful salon to help your business succeed.
 Before that, we want to warn you of some big “red flag” mistakes that could take your business under before you even have the chance to grow and thrive.

 Here are five of the biggest mistakes to avoid opens in a new windowin order to give your salon the chance to grow.
 We will include a lot more information on how you can act proactively to avoid these mistakes in the next sections of this guide, but for now take note of these major pitfalls that can stop your business’s growth cold.